vmware-tanzu/service-installer-for-vmware-tanzu/docs/product/release/vSphere - Backed by VDS/TKGs/TKOonVsphereVDStkgs.md

 2. Configure and verify NTP.

    To configure and verify NTP on a Photon OS, see VMware [KB-76088](https://kb.vmware.com/s/article/76088).
-3. Import a certificate and private key to the Service Installer for VMware Tanzu bootstrap VM using a copy utility such as SCP or WinSCP (for windows).
+3. [optional] Copy a certificate and private key to the Service Installer for VMware Tanzu bootstrap VM using a copy utility such as SCP or WinSCP (for windows).
+Make a note of the location because you will provide it during the configuration later.
+If you do not upload a certificate, Service Installer generates a self-signed certificate.

     **Note:** Service Installer uses the certificate for NSX Advanced Load Balancer, Harbor, Prometheus, and Grafana.
 Ensure that the certificate and private key are in PEM format and are not encrypted.
 Encrypted certificate files are not supported.
-If you do not upload a certificate, Service Installer generates a self-signed certificate.
 4. Log in to Service Installer at http://\<_service-installer-ip-address_>\:8888.
 5. Under **Tanzu on VMware vSphere with DVS**, click **Deploy**.
 6. Under **Tanzu on vSphere - Deployment stage selection**, select one of the following deployment type: